yktoo/yktoo.com/content/blog/0323/index.en.md

 A large part of the history of Plovdiv is linked to the communist period of Bulgaria, which the population is nowadays hardly fond of.
 ![](img:4.bp.blogspot.com/-lrz7g6yvqr8/WQ3-d_NhI9I/AAAAAAAAp5I/HTvrz4RciCs4J2ZgQqANgHIZsRNQ-TiYACPcB/s1600/dsc05139.picasaweb.jpg:a "'Plovdiv-Leningrad 1980.'")

-Here's a monument to one of the victims of those years, the jazz musician [Alexander Nikolov][wiki:bg:Александър_Николов] nicknamed //Сашо Сладура// (which can be translated as "Sweet Alex").
+Here's a monument to one of the victims of those years, the jazz musician [Alexander Nikolov][wiki:bg:Александър_Николов] nicknamed {{< fl "Сашо Сладура" >}} (which can be translated as "Sweet Alex").
 He was known because of his derision of communists and the regime, and he has paid a heavy price for it.
 He was sent to a work camp in 1961, where he was humiliated and killed shortly after:
 ![](img:4.bp.blogspot.com/-Q1bPv7Q7p9w/WQ3-dx9rGwI/AAAAAAAAp5I/g7GXxHJPtBIVRZi5LjHjq62UkIIKUhCiACPcB/s1600/dsc05165.picasaweb.jpg:a "Alexander Nikolov.")

 Ilia also told us that the years immediately after the communist regime collapsed have seen a sharp rise of street crime.
 Back then it was not so uncommon that someone got shot down on the street in broad daylight.
 Luckily these days are over and it's quite safe there now.
 Although you still need to be wary of pickpockets.